-Government shall continue to play the lead role in the strategic planning and management of DRR as well as the responsive management of the full Disaster Cycle in addition Government must play a key role in the participatory partnership between itself and development partners, international agencies CSOs and other bodies in equivalent efforts of DRR and DM and finally

-Government must play a key role to ensure availability of resources for DM at all levels from Government sources and partners.
+Government will play a lead role in the strategic planning and management of disasters in participatory collaboration with development partners, international agencies, CSOs and other bodies.
+Government shall also play a key role to ensure availability of the various resources for DM at all levels from Government sources and partners.

-The contribution of these Stakeholders has been invaluable and the Government will continue to encourage this collaboration and partnerships for the purposes of realising synergies, providing linkages, promoting trust, goodwill and ownership of the Disaster Management System among all stakeholders.
+The contribution of these stakeholders in DM in Kenya has been invaluable and the Government will continue to encourage this collaboration and partnerships for the purposes of realising synergies, providing linkages, promoting trust, goodwill and ownership of the Disaster Management system.

-In order to achieve, the Millennium Development Goals (MDGs), the Hyogo Framework for Action (HFA) and Kenya's Vision 2030 for sustainable development, an effective Disaster Management system are important for creating a safe, resilient and sustainable society.
-This policy document provides for:
+To achieve the Millennium Development Goals (MDGs), respond to the provisions of the Hyogo Framework for Action (HFA) and to contribute to the achievement of Kenya's Vision 2030 for sustainable development, an effective Disaster Management system is important for creating a safe, resilient and sustainable society.

-- The legislative instruments to embed Institutional structures within Government - An integrated and co-ordinated Disaster Risk Management policy that focuses on preventing or reducing the risk of Disasters, Mitigating the severity of the disasters, preparedness, rapid and effective response to disasters and post disaster recovery.
+This policy provides for an integrated and co-ordinated Disaster Risk Management that focuses on preventing or reducing the risk of disasters, mitigating their severity, improves preparedness, rapid and effective response to disasters and post-disaster recovery.